Johnny KimMessages & Lectures

 The first question is not, "How well have I done?" but, "How has God received me in Christ?"
 A person who has been loved can begin to love, and a person who has been accepted can walk toward holiness without hiding.

-4. The angry God paradigm stiffens faith.
+4. The picture of an angry God stiffens faith.

 Many people imagine God as fundamentally disappointed, angry, and ready to say, "Not again."
 When that becomes the default picture of God, a person may look serious outwardly but inwardly avoid drawing near to Him.